Hook-billed hermit

-The hook-billed hermit (Glaucis dohrnii) is an threatened species of hummingbird in the family Trochilidae.
+The hook-billed hermit (Glaucis dohrnii) is a threatened species of hummingbird in the family Trochilidae.
 It is endemic to a small area of Brazil.

 Taxonomy and systematics

 The hook-billed hermit was for a time placed in genus Ramphodon, but morphological characteristics place it firmly in Glaucis.
 It is monotypic.

 Description

 The hook-billed hermit is 12 to 13 cm long.
 Males weigh 6 to 9 g and females 5.5 to 7 g.
 Its upperparts are greenish bronze and the underparts cinnamon.
 The face has a white supercilium and "moustache" and is otherwise dusky.
 The tail is metallic bronze with white-tipped outer feathers.
 Its bill is nearly straight.
 The sexes have essentially the same plumage though the female's underparts are somewhat paler than the male's.

 Distribution and habitat

 The hook-billed hermit is found only at a few sites in the southeastern Brazilian states of Bahia and Espírito Santo in Neotropical realm forest climates.
 It probably formerly occurred in Minas Gerais and possibly Rio de Janeiro states, though in the latter it is known only from trade skins that might have originated elsewhere.
 It inhabits the understory of inland primary and littoral forests, usually along streams.
 It favors areas with abundant Heliconia plants.
 In elevation it ranges from sea level to 500 m.